allenlab/QIIME2_16S_ASV_protocol/README.md

 * [Cutadapt standalone documentation](https://cutadapt.readthedocs.io/en/stable/guide.html) ([Martin 2011](https://doi.org/10.14806/ej.17.1.200))

 Parameter notes:
 * This example shows trimming [linked adapters](https://cutadapt.readthedocs.io/en/stable/guide.html#linked-adapters-combined-5-and-3-adapter) as the amplicon is "framed" by both a 5' and 3' adapter.
-This is equivalent to usine the -a and -A options in cutadapt and shows the forward primer linked to the reverse complement of the reverse primer and vice versa.
+This is equivalent to using the -a and -A options in cutadapt and shows the forward primer linked to the reverse complement of the reverse primer and vice versa.
 The --p-front-f and --p-front-r options may also be used.
 * Number of CPU cores (--p-cores) can be increased up to the number of available cores.

 ```